-As we can see, the levitical sacrifices could not take away sin, and keeping the levitical law could not justify anyone in the sight of God.
-(This is by design; the law was intended to point us to Christ and was not an end in itself.)
-In order for salvation to be possible there needed to be a change in the order of things, and in order to change the law the priesthood had to change as well:
+The Levitical sacrifices could not take away sin, and

-Hebrews 7:11: "If therefore perfection were by the Levitical priesthood, (for under it the people received the law,) what further need was there that another priest should rise after the order of Melchisedec, and not be called after the order of Aaron?
+keeping the Levitical law could not justify anyone in the sight of God.
+(This is by design!
+The law was intended to point us to Christ and wasn't an end in itself.)
+In order for salvation to be possible there had to be a change in the order of things.
+In order to change the law the priesthood had to change as well:

-12 For the priesthood being changed, there is made of necessity a change also of the law."
+Hebrews 7:11-12: "If therefore perfection were by the Levitical priesthood, (for under it the people received the law,) what further need was there that another priest should rise after the order of Melchisedec, and not be called after the order of Aaron?
+For the priesthood being changed, there is made of necessity a change also of the law."

-In the days of Moses the Israelites were under the Mosaic Law and the levitical priesthood - but neither of those could save them.
-Today we are not under the law but are under grace - and the reason that is possible is because the levitical priesthood has been replaced with something else.
-Jesus, our high priest, has done away with the old order and has created a new one - and the reason that is possible because He is not from the tribe of Levi.
+In the days of Moses the Israelites were under the Mosaic Law and the Levitical priesthood - but neither of those could save them.
+Today we're not under the law but are under grace.
+The reason that's possible is because the Levitical priesthood has been replaced with something else.
+Jesus, our high priest, has done away with the old order and created a new one - and the reason that's possible is because He's not from the tribe of Levi.
 The old system has been annulled: